 In order to help protect yourself and others on your journey, you will need to wear a suitable* protective face mask for boarding at the gate and throughout your flight with us.
 This is mandatory on all Aurigny flights and you will not be permitted to board if you arrive at the gate without one.
 You will also be required to wear a mask to enter and travel through the airport terminal at your departure and arrival airport.
 There are 2 exceptions:

-- If you are departing from Alderney, Guernsey or the IOM - you will not be required to wear a mask until you are called for boarding.
+- If you are departing from Alderney or Guernsey - you will not be required to wear a mask until you are called for boarding.

 - If you are transiting from the UK and travelling through Guernsey airport to Alderney - in which case a mask should be worn throughout the airport journey and flight.

 Only the following are exempt from wearing a face mask as described above: